QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/terms-of-service.md

 ## Pricing Changes

-QuestPDF may change pricing for new purchases and for future renewals of update and support terms.
+QuestPDF may change pricing for new purchases.

 A pricing change does not affect: